Newquay-Surf-Life-Saving-Club/newquay-surf-life-saving-club.github.io/content/posts/_index.md

   type: blog
 ---

+Check our [Facebook page](https://www.facebook.com/newquaysurflifesavingclub) for the latest news and updates from Newquay Surf Life Saving Club.

 {{< callout type="warning" >}}
   This page contains example content and should not be taken literally
 {{< /callout >}}

-Check back regularly for the latest news and updates from Newquay Surf Life Saving Club.